chemmatcars/XAnoS/doc_source/Fit_Widget.rst

 -------------------------
 Data_Dialog_ can also be used for visualizing (within the Data Dialog) and selecting the data (for other widgets) to create 1D plots with errorbars.
 In order to plot the data needs to be at least a two column data.
 Once a two-column data is opened, in order to to visualize/select the data for plotting one needs to do the following:

     1) Click to the **Plot Setup** tab.
-See Data_Dialog_Plot_Setup_.
+See :ref:`Data_Dialog_Plot_Setup`.
     2) Click **Add** button which will automatically add a row in the table.
     3) By default the row will be loaded with with *Data_0* as label, first and second column of the data as *X* and *Y* column, respectively.
     4) By default the *Yerr* column is selected as *None*.
-    5) Many rows can be added in this way to visualize the data in Data_Dialog_ whereas when the Data_Dialog_ is used within other widgets only one row will be added by default.
+    5) Many rows can be added in this way to visualize the data in :ref:`Data_Dialog` whereas when the :ref:`Data_Dialog` is used within other widgets only one row will be added by default.
     6) The data rows can be removed from the **Plot Setup** by selecting entire row (by clicking the row numbers at the extreme left) and clicking the **Remove** button.
-    7) When using the Data_Dialog_ with any other widget, you cannot add or remove plots set for plotting.
+    7) When using the :ref:`Data_Dialog` with any other widget, you cannot add or remove plots set for plotting.
 Though you can change the columns to plot.
     8) All the columns of the data will be available as drop down menu in each of the cells for selecting them as *X*, *Y*, and *Yerr* columns to plot.
-    9) After adding the column, go to **Plots** tab within the Data_Dialog_ to visualize the data.
-See Data_Dialog_Plot_tab_.
+    9) After adding the column, go to **Plots** tab within the :ref:`Data_Dialog` to visualize the data.
+See :ref:`Data_Dialog_Plot_tab`.
     10) Both the X- and Y-axis labels will be updated with the column names selected in the **Plot Setup**.
     11) In order to switch between the log/linear scales of both the axes check/uncheck the **☐LogX** and **☐LogY** checkboxes.
     12) Line-width and the Symbol sizes can be tweaked by changing the **Line width** and **Point size** options.
     13) By default, the errorbars are not plotted and can be plotted by checking the **☐Errorbar** checkbox, provided that a column is already selected in *Yerr* column of the **Plot Setup**.

 .. _Data_Dialog_Plot_Setup:

 .. figure:: ./Figures/Data_Dialog_Plot_Setup.png
     :figwidth: 70%

-    Plot Setup of Data Dialog
+    Plot Setup of the Data Dialog

 .. _Data_Dialog_Plot_tab:

 .. figure:: ./Figures/Data_Dialog_Plot_tab.png
     :figwidth: 70%

-    Plot tab of Data Dialog
+    Plot tab of the Data Dialog

 .. _Function_Editor: